slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

   - `scratchPad`: 32-bit general purpose read/write register
   - `cnt`: 32-bit counter that's controlled by enableCnt/resetCnt
   - `enableCnt`: Enable counter flag
-  - `resetCnt': Reset the counter to zero
+  - `resetCnt`: Reset the counter to zero
   - `axilReadSlave`: AXI-Lite read slave bus used to respond to a read transactions
   - `axilWriteSlave`: AXI-Lite write slave bus used to respond to a write transactions
 * `REG_INIT_C`: constant defining the registers' initialized values after reset